 Installing RTA and Pre-Assembled Cabinetry

 If you're in the middle of a kitchen remodel and you're on a tight budget, you might not mind doing the extra work involved with assembling RTA cabinets.
-They do, after all, come with everything you need to put them together, and the assembly instructions — even the stick-figure ones supplied with IKEA cabinets — are generally easy to follow.
+They do, after all, come with everything you need to put them together, and the assembly instructions — even the pictorial ones supplied with IKEA cabinets — are generally easy to follow.
 After assembling the cabinet boxes, you typically fasten them to wall studs and install each cabinet door separately.

 Some pre-assembled cabinets may also require a little assembly.
 The doors aren't always pre-hung, and you may have to install them yourself.
 This is actually a good thing because it prevents damage to the doors during shipment, and it ensures each cabinet door is straight and level.
 That might not be the case with pre-hung doors if the floor isn't level or if there's another problem with installation.